 Go for the 3-year plan, it is a wise investment!

 The only downside is that it is costly than the other web hosting providers that I have covered in this post.

 Do I recommend Dreamhost to the beginners?

-Because of the cost that one has to pay to get their site hosted on Dreamhost.
+Because of the cost that one has to pay to get their site hosted by Dreamhost.

-But with that much of cost, you will definitely get a very good web hosting service.
+But with that cost comes a very good web hosting service.

 I have mostly covered Hostgator above, so you check that piece out.
-If you have already gone through it and you are interested in purchasing its Baby Plan then click here.
+If you have already gone through it and you are interested in purchasing its Baby Plan then click this link.

 I have mostly covered Bluehost above, so you check that piece out.
-If you have already gone through it and you are interested in purchasing its Plus Plan then click here.
+If you have already gone through it and you are interested in purchasing it, then click bluehost.com

 Why I chose Hostgator over Bluehost?